bmrb-io/starobj/README.md

 ## NMR-STAR relational mappings

-The format of NMR-STAR 3 (and PDB's mmCIF) tag names is `_`**`table`**`.`**`column`**, that is: underscore - table name (aka tag category) - dot - column name (aka tag name), maikng the mapping from NMR-STAR/mmCIF to relational tables straightforward.
+The format of NMR-STAR 3 (and PDB's mmCIF) tag names is `_`**`table`**`.`**`column`**, that is: underscore - table name (aka tag category) - dot - column name (aka tag name), making the mapping from NMR-STAR/mmCIF to relational tables straightforward.
 The gotchas:

 * Because some of the names are SQL reserved words, this library double-quotes them all and makes them case-sensitive as a side-effect.
-This is important to remember when writing your own SQL statements to access the data.

-* NMR-STAR uses "saveframe" block and has several "special" tags and rules to maintain saveframe information in the relational tables:
+* NMR-STAR uses "saveframe" block and has several special tags and rules to maintain saveframe information in the relational tables:

   * `Sf_framecode` tags contain the name of the parent saveframe (saveframe names must be unique within